Chit Fund Company in India - Registration, Types, Process

 An entity managing a chit fund scheme is usually referred to as a chit fund company.

-The persons participating in a chit fund scheme is referred to as a member.
+The persons participating in a chit fund scheme are referred to as members

-A chit fund company will usually have many different chit fund schemes, with each of the chit fund scheme having a set of members and a limited duration.
+A chit fund company will usually have many different chit fund schemes, each with a set of members and a limited duration.

 Chit Fund Registration

-In chit business , a person enters into an agreement with a number of persons that every one of them shall subscribe a certain sum of money by way of periodical instalments over a definite period and that each such subscriber shall, in his turn, as it determines by lot or by auction or by tender or in such other manner as may be in the chit agreement, and entitles to the prize amount.
+In chit business, a person eagreeswith a number of persons that every one of them shall subscribe a certain sum of money by way of periodical instalments over a definite period and that each such subscriber shall, in his turn, as it determines by lot or by auction or by tender or in such other manner as may be in the chit agreement, and entitles to the prize amount.

-A transaction is not a chit if some alone, but not all, of the subscribers, get the prize amount without any liability to pay remaining future subscriptions, or all the subscribers get the chit amount by turns with a liability to pay future subscriptions.
+A transaction is not a chit if some but not all of the subscribers get the prize amount without any liability to pay remaining future subscriptions, or all the subscribers get the chit amount by turns with a liability to pay future subscriptions.

 Though chit fund companies are a category of Non-Banking Financial Companies (NBFC), chit funds are exempt from registration with the Reserve Bank of India.

-Chit funds are a category of NBFC where the regulators regulate the funds and thus exempt from the requirement of registration with RBI.
+Chit funds are a category of NBFCs in which the regulators regulate the funds, and thus, they are exempt from the requirement of registration with the RBI.

 Promoters of the chit fund company first start a Private Limited Company with the objective of operating a chit fund business.

-After the incorporation of a private limited company, the company can apply with the relevant Chit Fund Registrar of the State to obtain registration.
+After incorporating a private limited company, the company can apply to the relevant Chit Fund Registrar of the State to obtain registration.

 A chit fund business can commence only after obtaining chit fund business registration from the relevant State Registrar.